'God is te'God is telling you to move,' congressman tells repeat flood victims

 The U.S. government can't keep paying to repair homes that flood over and over, says a leading House Republican.

-"The federal government is encouraging and subsidizing people to live in harms way," said Rep. Jeb Hensarling in an appearance on CNBC Thursday.
+"The federal government is encouraging and subsidizing people to live in harm's way," said Rep. Jeb Hensarling in an appearance on CNBC Thursday.
 "At some point God is telling you to move."

 Hensarling, chairman of the House Financial Services Committee, was referring to the National Flood Insurance Program.
 The federal insurance covers flood damage for homes, which most most homeowner policies do not cover.
 Buyers purchasing a property at risk of flooding are generally required by mortgage lenders to have a government flood policy.